LewisMDillon/bushy-park-tennis-club-ld/README.md

 - **News Page**

     - News Page.
 Displays news posts made by site staff.
-User can see the most up-to-date information about events and other things happening at the club.
+Users can see the most up-to-date information about events and other things happening at the club.
 Posts are paginated and displayed in a pleasing layout, utilising images to draw the user in.

 ![screenshot](documentation/features/sitepages/news.png)
 ![screenshot](documentation/features/sitepages/pagination.png)